Need a quick last-minute sage substitute? These best eight ingredient alternatives will get you out of trouble.

 Its strong flavor means that it can only be used sparingly, so be careful not apply as much as the sage that a recipe asks for.
 As a guide, try to use about a third of what the recipe calls for.

 Perhaps not suited best for stews or soups, but it does go very well as a sage substitute when used with meats, like poultry and pork.
 It’s also beautifully matched in recipes that call for wine.

 This one is a strongly flavored herb that must be sparingly used.
 It could be the best substitute if you don’t have sage in stews and soups.
 And this one could also be used in poultry and pork.

-Much like thyme, basil is a herb that matches brilliantly with Mediterranean dishes, particularly pasta and pizza.
+Much like thyme, basil is a herb that matches brilliantly with Mediterranean dishes, particularly pasta recipes and traditional pizza dishes.

 With its aroma of cinnamon to it, it makes a great replacement for sage.
 And it particularly goes well with pizza and pasta largely owing to its anise flavoring.
 It also matches with garlic and tomato.